dlumian/PythonBasics/README.md

       mkdir new_directory   # Create a new directory
       ```
     <span style="color:red"> - **NOTE:** Many CLIs exist and may vary for many reasons including operating system.
 Be sure to find the correct instructions for your workspace.</span>
+    - See [Aliases](./Markdowns/Aliases.md) for examples of optimizing shell environments for development work.

 - **SQL:**
   - A relational database querying language that's efficient for data analysis and manipulation